KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.9.0 =
+* Bug Fix: Fixed WordPress failing to serialize the Tweet data (due to Unicode Characters), by using 'json_encode' myself before saving the data (which correctly handles Unicode characters).
+* Note: The above problem was hidden by most sites simply refreshing Tweets every pageload before rendering the page, so another advantage is that those sites will go back to using the background caching which does not impact page load speed.

+= 0.8.0 =
+* New Feature: You can now choose to show media (photos) attached to Tweets using the Shortcode and Widget, by selecting the option 'Show Media?'.
+It currently only works for the 'List' display, but working it into the 'Slider' display is being planned.
+* Note: If you notice any display issues with the photos displayed under Tweets please let me know, and ideally give me a live site URL, so that I can fix the plugins CSS where possible.

 = 0.7.8 =
 * Note: Now refreshes Tweets when the plugin updates.